rawitat/gtypist_lessons/programming_quotes.typ

 *:SW_27
 I:Steve McConnell
-S:It's okay to figure out murdur mysteries, but you shouldn't need to figure out :code.
+S:It's okay to figure out murder mysteries, but you shouldn't need to figure out :code.
 You should be able to read it.

 *:SW_28